hardmanmax/Record-Shop/README.md

 # Developer's Notes:

+## A live version of this site can be found at https://gleeful-lollipop-faf051.netlify.app/

 ## What I learnt:
 I found this project extremely challenging.
 I learnt a great deal about context API, and general state management principles, and how to use these to update the UI.
 I also used React-Bootstrap for the first time, which saved a lot of time on styling.